invalidbug/CludoEngine/README.md

 #License
 Currently working on finding one, but heres how its planned:
-There will be 2 License:
+There will be 2 Licenses:
 License 1(Free):
 Free to redistribute, with credit.
 Cannot use library for Commercial use.